mscharmann/tools/Tutorial_genotype_calling_ddRAD_freebayes_snakemake_slurm.md

 - `--cluster-generic-submit-cmd "sbatch -t 01:00:00 -c 1 --mem=2G"` This is the SLURM command that Snakemake will use to send each job to the cluster for scheduling.
 It here asks for a walltime of 1h, 1 CPU per task, and 2GB of RAM.
 Adjust as needed, see SLURM syntax e.g. here: https://slurm.schedmd.com/quickstart.html or  https://www.hpc.uni-bayreuth.de/beginners/basic_control/

 ## 5. DONE!
-Check that Snakemake as successfully finished by inspecting the working directory/result VCF.
+Check that Snakemake has successfully finished by inspecting the working directory/result VCF.
 SLURM jobs will each produce a LOG file, which is mostly not relevant.
 Cleanup like so: `rm slurm*`